iExecBlockchainComputing/iexec-sdk/docs/classes/IExecDealModule.md

 ▸ **fetchRequesterDeals**(`requesterAddress`, `filters?`): `Promise`<[`PaginableDeals`](../interfaces/internal_.PaginableDeals.md)\>

-fetch the latest deals of the requester optionaly filtered by specified filters.
+fetch the latest deals of the requester optionally filtered by specified filters.

 _NB_: this method can return a subset of the complete result set, in this case, a `more()` method is also returned and enable getting the next subset.